Minimal Learning Machine for Multi-Label Learning: Background

-In summary, a plethora of different methods, with novel components and/or integration and modification of existing techniques with heterogeneous data sources, have been proposed and experimented for the MLC problems over the years.
+In summary, a plethora of different methods have been proposed and experimented with for the MLC problems over the years, with novel components and/or integration and modification of existing techniques with heterogeneous data sources.
 The basic categories of PT and AA have evolved and hybridized.
 For instance, one can construct new labels \cite{spolaor2016systematic}, address semi-supervised scenarios with incomplete multi-label information \cite{tan2017semi}, address streaming data and online/incremental learning \cite{nguyen2019multi1,nguyen2019multi2}, apply active learning techniques with an incremental query of the most relevant instances to improve the model's performance \cite{nakano2020active}, and extract higher-level features \cite{bello2020deep,yun2021dual}.